 The M1 has a large and somewhat narrow visor.
 It certainly offers proper length but is noticeably narrow.
 The visor protrudes a good distance from the brow.

 The visor has two fixed screws above the temple on each side.
-Underneath the center of the visor is a thumb screw that loosens and allows it to adjust.
-The thumb screw is really tucked under the visor and isn't the most user-friendly due to its difficult to reach location.
-Helmets like the Troy Lee Stage MIPS have big, easy to reach, dials placed in a sensible spot.
+Underneath the center of the visor is a thumbscrew that loosens and allows it to adjust.
+The thumbscrew is really tucked under the visor and isn't the most user-friendly due to its difficult-to-reach location.
 The M1's thumb screw is a little more tucked away.
 This isn't a big deal, but it's noticeable.
-The visor has a sufficient range of adjustability, but certainly not as much as other helmets like the Giro Disciple Mips or Fox Racing Rampage Pro Carbon.
+The visor has a sufficient range of adjustability, but certainly not as much as other helmets like the Fox Racing Rampage Pro Carbon.

 Throughout testing, we observed no signs of significant wear or indications the helmet will fail in any way.
 After inspecting the 7Protection website, it appears that the warranty policy is a little vague.
 It appears the company has a lifetime warranty against manufacturing defects.

 One area of concern regarding this helmet is the visor.
 It is very stiff, and it doesn't bend very well.
 We could see this snapping off in the event of a crash reasonably easily.

 The M1 comes with a helmet bag.
 That's it.

 7Protection delivered an excellent value with the M1 helmet.
 In fact, the value is so strong it earned our Best Buy award.
 The performance and protection levels are solid, while the price tag is exceptionally low.
 This is an easy recommendation for riders on a budget looking to dip their toes into park riding.